ghazzor/kernel_moto_695_5.4/README.md

 # Clean build for g84, ksu
 $ KSU=1 ./build.sh -c

-# Dirty build for g34 , no ksu
+# Dirty build for g84 with goodix display, no ksu
-$ DEVICE=g34 KSU=0 ./build.sh -d
+$ DEVICE=g84_gdx KSU=0 ./build.sh -d
 ```
 Toolchain is synced automatically

 Flashable zip is localted in Anykernel3/O_KERNEL*.zip

 ### **Note**
-1. G34 builds do no boot (will fix it later).
+1. G34 builds do no boot (won't fix) (pull reqs are welcome).
+2. NFC is broken if not compiled as a module, so that is the only module in the kernel.

 ### **Credits** *(kanged everything from these guys)*